tummala86/payment-gateway-challenge-dotnet/README.md

 $ dotnet test
 ```

+Assumptions

+- The `authorization_code` is not part of the API response, but I assume we need it later, so it is stored in the repository for future processing needs.

 ## Areas for Improvements

 - Introduce JWT Authentication and request signing to secure the application.
 - I would implement custom Idempotency in real time.
-Currently using opensource IdempotentAPI to achieve the test functionality.
+To avoid creating multiple payments for the same request.
+This could be achieved by sending an idempotency key as a request header.
-- Improve exception handling and logging to trace the issues quickly.
+- As part of service observability, I would improve exception handling and logging to debug errors quickly.
 I would use Elastic search to store logs for quicker search and visualisations.
-- Consider event-driven architecture for asyncronous communication with banks.
-I would use webhooks to send payment status updates to clients.
-- I would create Graphana dashbords to monitor service health.
+- As part of service observability, I would create Graphana dashbords to monitor service health metrics.
 - Implementing resilience mechanisms by introducing [Polly](https://github.com/App-vNext/Polly#polly).
 - I would use Honeycomb tool to trace service requests.
 - I would implement rate limiting on public endpoints to limit the number of requests.